|Al Lopez with the South Siders|

 However, in the National League, a much darker turn.
 In 1964, the Philadelphia Phillies collapsed in historic proportions late in the season, allowing the Cardinals and Keane to overtake them for the pennant.
 The Phils actually tied for second with Cincinnati, however the Reds manager, Fred Hutchinson, died days after the season from lung cancer at just 45 years old, meaning that the NL spot went to the third tie-breaker, as it were.
 So Phillies manager Gene Mauch became the National League's manager in 1965 after all, although you know it's not the way he wanted it to happen.

 As for that 1965 regular season, his final full year as a big league manager, Al Lopez and the Chicago White Sox finished.... second.
 Of course.
-Lopez managed 15 full years in the bigs, and never won fewer than 82 games (which, at the time in a 154-game season, was ten games over .500).
+Lopez managed 15 full years in the bigs, and never won fewer than 82 games (which in a 154-game season was ten games over .500).
 (He's also fourth in all-time winning percentage for managers who got to at least 2,000 games.)
-In 12 of those 15 seasons he won at least 88 games, in ten of them hit at least 90... and only got two pennants to show for it, that '54 season (111 W's) and '59 (94).
+In 12 of those 15 seasons he won at least 88 games, in ten of them hit at least 90... and only has two pennants to show for it, that '54 season (111 W's) and '59 (94).
 He finished second ten times, which has to be a record (even the great Connie Mack, who managed 50 years, only finished second eight times).
 His final three years, he won 94, 98, and 95 games, and finished second all three times.
+(And yes, he's in the Hall of Fame.)
 So he started with three consecutive second place finishes, and finished with three consecutive second place finishes.
 A three-peat, a four-peat, and a three-peat.
 Now that's a statistical anomaly.